yuanfang313/CIM642_Physical_Computing/MidtermProject.md

  ### 4-1-1.
 Create a layout for your interface

+ The interface is the smooth surface of the egg.

  ### 4-1-2.
 Storyboard the interaction

-* Draw a step by step diagram of the interaction
+* **Draw a step by step diagram of the interaction**

+Knock! -- red light flashing & vibration stronger

-* Explain how the project is used?
+* **Explain how the project is used?**

+Knock the egg.

   * **How does the user interact with the input?**